mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ms.author: crdun
 ms.date: 05/23/2019
 ---
-# Create a custom control with Xamarin.Forms
+# Create a Custom Control with Xamarin.Forms

 The process of building UI elements requires, at some point, some customizations to give the unique feel and look to the application and to extend the functionality of existing controls.
 Whether the customization is just overriding the default `TextColor` of the `Entry` or creating a brand new control with new look and behavior, building custom controls can provide the simple solution to achieve that, without the need of custom renderers.

-## Create a custom Toggle bar
+## Create a Custom ToggleBar Control

 The `ToggleBar` control is used to show some options that the user can choose from, for example a filtering mechanism (similar to a group of radio buttons), or a light-weight tabbed control..etc, see the screenshot below (should look the same on iOS):